metalmind/comp2510_final_project_Hospital_Management_System/docs/project_report.md

 Some of the challenges we faced are as follows:

+### 3.1 Input validation

-### 3.1 Separating out Struct in patient.h and patient.c, took a while to figure out struct should be in .h file
+### 3.2 Separating out Struct in patient.h and patient.c

+took a while to figure out struct should be in .h file

-### 3.2 Learning where to decompose functions and implement reuse
+### 3.3 Learning where to decompose functions and implement reuse
+We started out with significant repetition within our codebase, as we struggled with modularizing each functionality.

+This became especially obvious when prompting for user input for different fields of the same data type - for example, when prompting for patient age and room number.
+Given that the only differences between these two prompts are the lower and upper bounds of the value and the printed prompt / error messages, we created a set of utility functions to wrap this functionality, starting from low level functionality such as clearing the input buffer to higher level functionality such as the do-while loop to prompt for valid input.

-### 3.3 Issues assigning Strings to schedules after they have been initially assigned
+### 3.4 Issues assigning Strings to schedule cells after they have been initially assigned

-When initially prototyping the schedule module, we were putting the doctors' names to indicate that a doctor was assigned a schedule.
-This lead to an issue of reassigning the shifts in the char array because once they are initialized they become a string literal which are immutable.
+When initially prototyping the schedule module, we were inserting the doctors' names to indicate that a doctor was assigned a schedule.
+This creates issues when reassigning the shifts in the char array, because once initialized, they become an immutable String literal.

 To solve this we make each doctor a struct with a unique ID which acts as a primary key.
-This then allows us to make the schedule array an array of ints instead of char* and lets us change the shift assignments much more easily.
+This then allows us to make the schedule array an array of ints (simulating a foreign key to doctor ID) instead of char* and lets us change the shift assignments much more easily.
+The tradeoff of this is that displaying the schedule requires more overhead before the doctor's name can be displayed;
-The tradeoff of this being that displaying the schedule requires more overhead before the doctor's name can be displayed, however this is a small tradeoff in comparison.
+however, this is a small tradeoff in comparison.

 ## 4. Testing Procedures and Results